1973 Senegalese general election

 General elections were held in Senegal on 28 January 1973 to elect a President and National Assembly.
 At the time the country was a one-party state, with the Senegalese Progressive Union (UPS) as the sole legal party, As a result, its leader, Léopold Sédar Senghor, was the only candidate in the presidential election and was re-elected unopposed.
 In the National Assembly election, voters were presented with a list of 100 UPS candidates (for the 100 seats) to vote for.
-Voter turnout was 93.0% in the parliamentary elections and 97% in the presidential election.
+Voter turnout was 97%.